truenas/middleware/docs/userguide/freenas_services.rst

 WebDAV
 ------

-Beginning with FreeNAS® 9.3, WebDAV can be configured to provide a file browser over a web connection.
+WebDAV can be configured to provide a file browser over a web connection.
 Before starting this service, you must create at least one WebDAV share using :menuselection:`Sharing --> WebDAV Shares --> Add WebDAV Share`.
 Refer to :ref:`WebDAV Shares` for instructions on how to create a share and then how to connect to it once the service is configured and started.